 Defining customer scoring

-Customer scoring involves assigning a score to each customer or prospect based on firmographic, behavioral, or engagement-related criteria.
-This score reflects the likelihood of engagement or purchase.
-It is the intent signals detected in the target company’s environment or behavior that allow teams to adjust scoring in a meaningful way, taking into account the specific context of each lead.
+Customer scoring means assigning a score to each customer or prospect based on firmographic, behavioral, or engagement criteria.
+That score reflects the likelihood of engagement or purchase.
+What makes it meaningful is context: the intent signals detected in a target company’s environment reveal the specific situation each lead is in, and that situation determines what they’re actually open to.

 Why is scoring a decisive marketing lever?